 Environmentally relevant activities—Prescribed

-Environmentally relevant activities that are prescribed activities are generally industrial activities but can also include some agricultural activities.
+Environmentally relevant activities (ERAs) that are prescribed activities are generally industrial activities but can also include some agricultural activities.
 A full list of all of the prescribed ERAs can be found in schedule 2 of the Environmental Protection Regulation 2008.

 What licence or permit do I need?

-We strongly encourage you to take advantage of our free consultation service before lodging an application for an environmental authority or a development application for an environmental relevant activity.
-This will ensure the correct information has been provided and your application can proceed without delays.
+If your application is for an approval that is not a development approval we strongly encourage you to take advantage of our free consultation service before lodging the application with the department.
+This will ensure the correct information has been provided and the application can proceed without delays.

 - Email: firstname.lastname@example.org